JonS7/patternlab-php/README.md

 -----------

-Patternlab doesn't take over the asset-handling, that is really good.
-We can handle it.
-Because of this we decide to use [Gulpjs](http://gulpjs.com/) as a streaming build system, which will handle the assets.
-It's super fast and easy to configurate.
+Patternlab doesn't take over the asset-handling, that's really good and you can handle it by yourself.
+Because of this we recommend to use [Gulpjs](http://gulpjs.com/) as a streaming build system, which will handle the assets.
+It's fast and easy to configurate.

+### Features:

 * Sass-Compiling (Libsass)
 * Server (Gulp-Connect)